talynfan/design-portfolio/my-principles.md

 <img src="pics/argyle categories.png" alt="Argyle's conversational framework" width="600"/>

 I also worked with a team to create a flowchart for a Figma prototype of a redesigned Fox Theater mobile site.
+While more complicated than the Argyle flow, it is still easily navigable.
+The menu at the bottom helps the user find what they're looking for, while "back" buttons on almost all of the screens allow for quick and easy error correction.

 <img src="pics/fox figma flowchart.png" alt="Flow for Fox Theater mobile site on Figma" width="600"/>

-Storytelling
+When creating a demo video for a new product design for the Fox Theater, "Sonus", I had two choices.
+One idea was to simply film the physical prototype from multiple angles and describe its function.
+However, this would have been a stiff and uninspiring video, as our actual prototype was relatively unfunctional.

+So, I went with the second idea: illustrate a user story with made up characters in a scenario typical of when Sonus might be helpful.
+Present the problem (wanting to give live commentary in the theater), present the potential solution (Sonus), and illustrate how the solution solves the problem.
+A slogan in the title, "Live Theater, Live Commentary," further communicates the intent of the design in a catchy, succinct manner.
+By creating the demo video to be like a little movie with a story, it better communicates the design to the target audience so that their own minds fill in the gaps of the incomplete prototype.

 % Sonus demo video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kYm8l7__9jU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>